Mirror Piece

-Mirror piece is a contemporary art installation created in 1965 by Michael Baldwin, a member of the British conceptual artists Art & Language.
+Mirror Piece is a 1965 contemporary art installation by Michael Baldwin, a member of the British conceptual art collective Art & Language.

 Description

-Mirror piece is an installation of variable dimensions.
+Mirror Piece is an installation of variable dimensions.
 It is composed of multiple mirrors of different sizes covered with regular or deforming glass plates, presented on wooden panels.
 This installation is accompanied by 13 pages of text and diagrams.